smolGao/Java-Projects/README.md

 # Java-Tutorials-Practices
-The Java sources code in this repository are not fully original.
+The Java source codes in this repository are not fully original.
 They reference different tutorials as practical projects for people to follow along and understand the code.
+I mainly followed the code, made minor changes and provided comments on each of them.

-# Reference
+## Reference
-***Snake Game***
+Snake Game
 Bro Code, https://youtu.be/bI6e6qjJ8JQ

-Disclaimer: If this repository infringes any of your rights, please contacts and I Will reply within couple days.
+**Disclaimer**: If this repository infringes any of your rights, please contacts and I will reply within couple days.